-10. Overcrowded, Under Occupied and Accessible Units
+9. Overcrowded, Under Occupied and Accessible Units

-If a family is determined to be in a wrong-sized unit (a unit that is too large or too small) or in an accessible unit with features that the household does not require, the Housing Authority will offer the family some type of continued housing assistance.
+If a family is determined to be in a wrong-sized unit (a unit that is too large or too small) or in an accessible unit with features that the household does not require, the Housing Authority may offer the family some type of continued housing assistance.
 The Housing Authority may offer the family

-- a) Another PBV unit in the same building or another building - b) A tenant-based voucher
+- i) Another PBV unit in the same building or another building - ii) A tenant-based voucher